dakshhmehta/abstract-laravel-starter-kit/readme.md

 'Kit\Providers\KitServiceProvider'
 ```

-Additional to that, the package utilize the sentry and therefore add service provider and alias of the same as well.
-You can [follow this](https://cartalyst.com/manual/sentry#laravel-4) to install Sentry.
+Additional to that, the package utilize the Sentinel and therefore add service provider and alias of the same as well.
+You can [follow this](https://cartalyst.com/manual/sentinel/2.0#installation) to install.

 The Kit comes with installation command that does all the job you need to perform while setting up a new project.
 But before that, prepare the database and an enviorment file to get started and execute following command on terminal.